Teaching of Reading and Phonics

 KS1 Reading Scheme and KS2 Quality Text Scheme

-In EYFS and KS1, we use a combination of RWI phonics books alongside a banded pleasure for reading set of books.
-Children will change their books once or twice a week according to their phonics grouping, but we do ask that children bring their books to school every day to allow children to read 1-1 with adults during the school day.
+In EYFS and KS1, we use a combination of RWI phonics books and supplementary reading books for children in blue level and above in RWI.
+Children will change their books every 3 or 4 days, according to their phonics grouping, but we do ask that children bring their books to school every day to allow children to read 1-1 with adults during the school day.

 In KS2, children choose 1 book per week from the Quality Text Scheme.
 The children remain a free reader but the Quality Text Scheme is designed to supplement their reading choices so that they have access to a variety of genres.